Mobile advertisers are lured by online and mobile gambling

 Because developers would not invest that kind of money for no return, it adds to the idea that ROI on gambling apps, even those that do not use genuine money, are high enough to justify the inflated cost of install.

 Regardless, the online gambling market with mobile gambling apps, in specific shows fantastic income potential for designers and advertisers alike.
 In 2015, the leading 4 mobile casino apps in 2015 generated more than $645 million in revenue alone.
-The European market is anticipated to grow 15% YoY, creating nearly $15 billion annually, according the European Commission cited by Your Bonus Code.
+The European market is anticipated to grow 15% YoY, creating nearly $15 billion annually, according by the European Commission.